nazariosoftwarellc/nazariosoftwarellc.github.io/nzs-site/src/posts/mute-chat-privacy-policy.md

----
-layout: post
-title: Mute Chat for BoardGameArena privacy policy
+## Mute Chat for BoardGameArena privacy policy
-banner: /assets/img/mc-icon.png
-tags: mute-chat privacy-policy
----

 **Mute Chat for BoardGameArena** collects no information about its users.
 It does not share any information with any third parties, because it has nothing to share.

 The app also does not access your BoardGameArena.com account information.

 {% include nutrition_label_explanation.html name="Mute Chat for BoardGameArena" shortName="Mute Chat" %}

-### Third-party code included in Mute Chat
+#### Third-party code included in Mute Chat

 This code runs on your device.

 - [detect-browser](https://www.npmjs.com/package/detect-browser): Small tool to check which browser is running Mute Chat so the extension can use the correct icon image.
 This information is not logged or shared.
 - [webextension-polyfill](https://github.com/mozilla/webextension-polyfill): A Mozilla library that smoothes over differences between web browsers, allowing Mute Chat to run on all of them with the same code.

-### Third-party code used to build BNT
+#### Third-party code used to build BNT

-This code does *not* run on your device.
+This code does _not_ run on your device.

 **The app**